You knew for sure you were the one doing the best job. Still – someone who wasn’t as competent as you got the position you wanted.

 – Match the social energy level of others.
 If you are too calm compared to the person you’re talking to, you’ll come off as boring.
 Conversely, if you’re too energetic, you will be perceived as annoying.
 Start paying attention to the social energy of others, and match it by behaving in kind, either more calmly or energetically.

-- Get to know other people’s interests.
-If they match yours, make it a habit to talk about your mutual interests.
+– Get to know other people’s interests.
+If they match yours, make it a habit of talking about your mutual interests.
 You may even want to learn more about their other interests so you can intelligently discuss those – that just might win you extra points in their eyes.

 Cialdini also found that we like people who like us.
 If you reflect upon whom in your circle of friends and acquaintances you like and dislike, how do you think they feel about you?
 Odds are it’s a reflection of your own feelings towards them.
 The most likely case scenario is that you like people who like you, so it’s important to show that you like others for them to like you back.
 Here are some steps you can take:

-- Everyone has some personality traits and/or interests that are likeable, so practice liking people by focusing upon their good qualities.
+– Everyone has some personality traits and/or interests that are likable, so practice liking people by focusing on their good qualities.

 – Show that you like someone by appreciating their work and sincerely complimenting them about it.